 Tech Dump Services

-Nothing, it’s free!
+Many items are free!
 How nice.
-Some TVs, printers, and certain types of miscellaneous household items may have a small disposal fee, but flat screens are always free.
+Some TVs, printers, and certain types of miscellaneous household items may have a disposal fee, but computers are always free.
 Visit our list of Electronics We Recycle or give us a ring with your questions.

 Oh yes, please do.
 We love visitors.
-Drop off your items anytime between 8:00 AM – 4:30 PM, Monday – Friday in St. Paul and Golden Vally or between 10:00 AM – 7:00 PM, Tuesday – Saturday in Bloomington.
+Drop off your items anytime between 8:30 AM – 4:30 PM, Monday – Friday in St. Paul and Golden Vally or between 10:00 AM – 7:00 PM, Tuesday – Saturday in Bloomington.
 We’re even happy to lend a hand unloading your e-junk.

 When recycling your electronics, you want to be more than confident that your old e-junk is going to a registered and licensed electronics collector.
 Period.
 You definitely don’t want your e-waste ending up in an overseas or U.S. landfill!

 Tech Dump is a licensed and registered electronics recycler.
 We practice responsible downstream tracking so we can know exactly where your out-of-date electronics are headed.
 We hold our company and our downstream vendors to the highest standards of processing and recycling, and have voluntarily pursued a third-party audit to obtain the R2 Certification.

 We encourage you to take a look at our qualifications and licensing.